lnquy/www/write/content/blog/country-code-checking-cantor/index.md

 How can Cantor pairing solution so much faster than generic hashmap solution when basically both two solutions are hashmap implementation?

 - Because generic hashmap uses a generic hash function which works with a much bigger number (non-determined) of keys so it's much slower compare to our Cantor pairing hash function.
-- Cantor pairing hash function here is a PHF, which tailored for this set of data (247 country codes) only.
+- Cantor pairing hash function here is a PHF, which tailored for this set of data (247 country codes, 1301 posible input) only.
 So it's much simpler and we don't have to deal with hash collision.
 - Cantor pairing solution operate directly on a small array which can fit directly on CPU cache makes it much faster for CPU to access.
   While generic hashmap data structure is much more complicated (e.g.: handle different types of key/value, resolve collisions...) and may need pointer reference to the items which cannot leverage CPU cache.